+Useful Life

-Useful Life (in years)
+(in years)

 Patents and trademarks 12-17

 Customer lists 5

-(m) Recoverability of Long-lived Assets
+(n) Recoverability of Long-lived Assets

 In accordance with FASB ASC 360-10-35 "Impairment or Disposal of Long-lived Assets", long-lived assets to be held and used are analyzed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be fully recoverable or that the useful lives of those assets are no longer appropriate.
 The Company evaluates at each balance sheet date whether events and circumstances have occurred that indicate possible impairment.
-No such events and circumstances have occurred during the three and six months ended June 30, 2015 and 2014.
+As a result of this evaluation, the Company determined that the carrying amounts of the two patents and a trademark are not recoverable and therefore recorded an impairment charge.
+During the three and nine months ended September 30, 2015 \$466,476 (2014 \$-) was recorded as impairment expense on the condensed consolidated statements of operations.